cusp-london/Data-Dive-2025/README.md

 4. How the urban transportation modes can better support sustainable economy development in metropolitan cities?

    For example, how the air quality alongside road network will improve towards 2030 sustainability goals (i.e., PM2.5, PM10, NOx), with predicted future mobility scenarios?
 How it will then pose influences on local banks and retails site selections?
+What are the optimal combination of transport modes for citizens living in different London areas to get access to different types of services within 15 minutes, in the aim for sustainability?

 5. How the urban waste management contribute to cities' sustainability goals towards 2030 and 2050?